-If you feel like you could do more to improve your saving and investing habits, or don’t know how to get started, here are some tips that can help.
-Financial experts agree that there are two important things to focus on: start and contribute regularly to an emergency fund, and contribute at least 10% of your paycheck to a retirement account.
+If you feel like you could do more to improve your saving and investing habits, or don’t know how to get started, here are some tips to help.
+Financial experts agree that there are two important things to focus on: start and contribute regularly to an emergency fund and contribute at least 10% of your paycheck to a retirement account.

 Where to Park Emergency Cash

 To start or bolster an emergency fund, set up automatic payroll transfers to a designated savings account, preferably one that is not connected to your checking account, to avoid dipping into it.
 Your first goal should be to save at least $1,000.
-Remember, this fund is earmarked for true emergencies—like when your car breaks down or the roof leaks.
-To help you figure out your savings contributions, try the American Institute of CPAs’ (AICPA) online Emergency Savings Calculator, located at FeedthePig.org.
+Remember, this fund is earmarked for true emergencies — like when your car breaks down or the roof leaks.

 Count Yourself in With Retirement Accounts